FlorinAndrei/nsphere/README.md

 ## Code

 Check the [nsphere.ipynb](https://github.com/FlorinAndrei/nsphere/blob/master/nsphere.ipynb) Jupyter notebook in this repository.
 It contains the Monte Carlo simulation and the visualization code that were used to create the images in this document.
 You could download and run it in your own Jupyter installation.
-Or run it on nbviewer:
+Or run it on nbviewer (which is the more reliable way to read the source code of the notebook, compared to GitHub's own):

 [https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb](https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb)